EDCD/EDDI/VoiceAttack.md

 This function uses EDDI's voice to read a script.
 The script should be a text variable with the name 'Script'.

+If you want to use a different voice to the standard one then you can set the name of the voice you want to use in a text variable with the name 'Voice'.
+Note that when you set this variable it will continue to be used until you unset it, at which point EDDI will use the voice configured in its text-to-speech settings.

 To use this function in your own commands use the 'Execute an external plugin function' command with the plugin context set to 'say'.

 ### speech

 This function uses EDDI's voice to read a Speech Responder script.
 The name of the script should be a text variable with the name 'Script'.

+If you want to use a different voice to the standard one then you can set the name of the voice you want to use in a text variable with the name 'Voice'.
+Note that when you set this variable it will continue to be used until you unset it, at which point EDDI will use the voice configured in its text-to-speech settings.

 To use this function in your own commands use the 'Execute an external plugin function' command with the plugin context set to 'speech'.